Session Hijacking Attacks

 The importance of security is on the rise as digital innovation explodes.
 And as organizations launch more applications and evolve existing ones, the application attack surface grows.
 This provides cyber criminals with a greater opportunity to exploit application vulnerabilities.
 The threat is real: Verizon finds that 43% of data breaches are linked to application vulnerabilities.

 One of the vulnerability attack vectors that cyber criminals find fruitful is session hijacking.
 Searching for small windows of opportunity, hackers use advanced breaching techniques, that are also known as cookie hijacking.
 The ability to tap in and monitor activity for the duration of a session can prove dangerous, especially in the case of highly sensitive information.
-Hackers can do this by squeezing in unnoticed, possibly taking over, and eventually kicking users out of the session.
+Hackers can highjack a session by squeezing in unnoticed, possibly taking over, and eventually kicking users out of the session.

 Sessions refer to the time in which two systems are in communications with one another.
 Common systematic communications include computer-to-computer and client-to-server.
 From login to logout, information entered throughout the duration of communications is prone to storage depending on cookie settings.
 These cookies collect and store useful information for future logins.
 PHP scripts are the culprit behind this credential storage, with their unmatched connectivity properties that have revolutionized webpage interactions.

-When a session is hijacked, attackers slip in unnoticed and are able to monitor all activity taking place for the duration.
+In session hijacking, attackers slip in unnoticed and are able to monitor all activity taking place for the duration.
 Every session is marked with a session cookie, which reports back to the server.
 If an attacker obtains a session cookie, the session ID or session key is put at risk.
 With a session ID, hackers can input information into their own browser that is recognized by the server as the original connection.

 Types of Vulnerabilities Exploited in Session Hijacking Attacks